 - Reheat your edamame for 10 minutes at about 390 °F.

-Using the microwave to reheat leftover edamame is a brilliant option.
+Using a microwave to reheat leftover edamame is a brilliant option.
 Plus, it’s pretty easy to reheat them this way.

 Here’s how to reheat edamame in the microwave:

-- Put your leftover edamame in a microwave-safe bowl or container.
+- Put your leftover edamame beans in a microwave-safe bowl or container.

 - Add a teaspoon of water or wrap the edamame in a damp paper towel.

-- Heat them on high for 2-3 minutes.
+- Microwave the edamame on high for 2-3 minutes.